estrogencat/ChangeEndpoint/README.md

 ## I AM NOT RESPONSIBLE FOR ANY ACCOUNT BANS USING THIS PLUGIN, YOU'D HAVE TO PURPOSEFULLY SET THE BACKEND TO DISCORDS TO GET ONE ANYWAY!

-Redirects Discord's REST API, CDN, and Gateway traffic to **fermi.chat's** Harmony backend (`harmony.melodychat.org`) by default, which is changeable in plugin settings, plus a set of janky fixes for things that broke or misbehaved.<br>
+Redirects Discord's REST API, CDN, and Gateway traffic to **fermi.chat's** Spacebar backend by default, which is changeable in plugin settings, plus a set of janky fixes for things that broke or misbehaved.<br>
 This plugin is compatible with Spacebar and Harmony.